Nose - sense of smell

 A whitetail buck will dig a hole in the snow to bed down in.
 This one had melted snow at the base of the bed, indicating it had been recently vacated.
 The same buck may use this bed again for example, after feeding near by.
 Does will not use the same bed over again.

+What we know about where mature bucks live.
 A bucks summer home range on average consists of 650 acres( 640 acres = 1 sq. mile ).

 A bucks core area within this is 160 acres.